Ranjan Dutt: Awards and decorations

 Dutt had served North Africa and the Middle-East long enough to wear the Africa Star.
 Later, he qualified for the Air Crew Europe Star.
 On 26 January 1950 he was awarded the Vir Chakra.

 Death

 Dutt died on 13 August 2009 in Chennai.
+He had returned to India from Europe earlier in the year and was cared for by his son, Shunith Dutt, till his death.